joaofauvel/mic_over_mumble/README.md

 # Voice over Mumble

-Use Android/iOS device as your PC's microphone, using Mumble + Plumble.
+Use Android device as your PC's microphone, using Mumble + [Mumla](https://f-droid.org/en/packages/se.lublin.mumla/).
 Or use microphone of one PC on other PC.

 Linux-only script, but steps can be replicated on other systems (e.g. using VoiceMeeter).